Do You Have Questions About Sun Blocking Clothing? I do too, and apparently, we aren’t the only ones.

 - We can have satin-finished silk of any weight to offer variety in our sun blocking clothing.

-- Innovation has made it possible to have tightly woven Bamboo/Lycra fabric for protecting our skin from the sun.
+- Innovation has made it possible to have tightly woven Bamboo/Lycra fabric to protect our skin from the sun.
 (I love how this fabric feels)

 - Blended fibers such as polyacrylonitrile allow more style design freedom.